 There are some thought leadership pieces out there.
-Also, the Digital Directors Network has published a framework around understanding systemic risk.
+Also, the Digital Directors Network has published a framework around understanding and measuring systemic risk.
 This is the only framework that I’ve seen for understanding what your systemic risks are within your organization.

 As I said, many security leaders are still trying to wrap their heads around the idea of systemic risk.
 What does it mean for me, especially in a world where we still have foundational cybersecurity challenges that we need to address?
 Overall, you must be able to address a lot of those foundational issues before you can start thinking strategically and holistically about risk, in my opinion.